lab-antwerp-1/hyf-group3/planning/development-strategy.md

 - info graphic on hyf values and offers
 - hover effect on button

+> "as a student, i want to know what activities does hyf have"

+HTML: this issue had been developed on a branch `5-studentsInfocss`

+- title `h1`
+- discription about hyf activities`p`
+- footer `footer`

+CSS: this issue had been developed on a branch `6-studentsInfocss`

+- add font-family `Zen Kurenaido`
+- info about activities

 ### Logic: user story

 - a _logic_ task -> this will become one issue